Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum licensed practical nurse ratio to resident ratio was provided on each shift for 3 shifts out of 21 reviewed.
+Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided for one shift out of 21 shifts reviewed.

 Findings include:

-An interview with the Director of Nursing, on May 29, 2025, at approximately 1:00 p.m., confirmed the facility had not met the required LPN to resident ratios on the above dates.
+An interview with the Director of Nursing on March 3, 2026, at 1:00 PM confirmed the facility did not meet the required LPN to resident ratio on the above date.

 § 211.12(i)(2) LICENSURE Nursing services.:State only Deficiency.